 A really nice accommodation.
 The garden in which the bungalows are located is super pretty and invites to relax in it.
 The rooms are clean and comfortable.
 Moreover, the guesthouse is about 3 minutes away from the Bailan beach and you can find little shops and restaurants and places for laundry or renting a scooter around.

-Find prices and availability here.
+Check more information, prices, and availability here.

 Klong Kloi Cottage